Hornwitser/tachyon-diagen/README.md

 Label("Menu"),
 Choice("What can I do for you?", [
     [
-        Response("Tell me about the station"),
+        Reply("Tell me about the station"),
         "This station was ...",
         # ...
     ],